 I felt better doing yoga & hiking around Rishikesh, recuperating from asthma in the last week of January, 2014.
 The backpackers at the ashram were gung-ho about their exploration of India, soaking in the spirituality in low season.
 They were travellers who had been around the world and spoke about ‘India being the country that was gonna save this rapidly disintegrating world.’
+It was time for me to continue my northward journey to McLeodganj.

 Read : Soul Searching in Rishikesh